Back to Alabama

 What This Bill Does

-• Creates a presumption that joint custody is in the best interest of the child if there's a valid acknowledgment of paternity.
+• Creates a presumption in court cases about child custody, visitation, or support that joint custody is in the child's best interest if there is a valid acknowledgment of paternity.

-• Sets up a presumption that neither parent can take the child out of state without permission from the other parent or court approval.
+• Establishes a presumption that neither parent can move the child out of state without permission from the other parent or the court.

 Who It Names or Affects